htgt/Design-Creation/docs/GIBSON.md

 * Want to keep gap between 5R-EF and ER-3F oligos down to a minumum
     * This corresponds to the deleted region
 * Want to keep exon region small, default gaps are 200 5' and 100 3'
+    * The 200 gap is because there may be important signals 5' of the exon, so we don't want to delete that
 * Arms are smaller than traditional designs, around 1000 base gap ( can be pushed out to say 2000 )
 * Ideally we should be able to independantly set the offset for oligos in the inner regions.